GauravPatkari/GauravPatkari/README.md

-- 👋 Hi, I’m @GauravPatkaripursuing 3rd Year BE
+- 👋 Hi, I’m @GauravPatkari pursuing 3rd Year BE
 - 🌱 I’m currently learning Java & C++
 - 💞️ I’m looking to collaborate on new project and innovative idea....